FaceTime Like A Pro (eBook)

 The new charging estimate feature isn’t flashy, but it’s something iPhone users will quickly grow to appreciate.
 It’s practical, it saves time, and it brings Apple one step closer to the small conveniences Android users have had for years.

-Whether you’re running out the door or managing your battery better, this tiny update makes charging a bit more predictable—finally.
+Whether you’re running out the door or managing your battery more effectively, this minor update makes charging a bit more predictable, finally.

 Explore more iOS 26 tips and tricks: